rapid7/metasploit-framework/Landing-Pull-Requests.md

 # Questions and Corrections

-Bug @todb-r7, either on Freenode on the #metasploit channel (he's todb there), or by e-mailing the [metasploit-hackers](https://lists.sourceforge.net/lists/listinfo/metasploit-hackers) mailing list.
+Reach out in #contributors on [Metasploit Slack](https://metasploit.com/slack), or by e-mailing msfdev at metasploit dot com.